EuniceFil/-Group-6-CSARCH2-PC-Build/Ghub_pattern.md

 - **Budget Limit**: ₱20,000
 - **Final Total**: ₱19,914
 - ✅ Within budget
-- Notes on trade-offs (e.g., cheaper RAM, higher PSU wattage, no aftermarket cooler, etc.).
+- Notes on trade-offs:
+  1. Cheap and only 1 8GB RAM to cut costs.
+  2. No HDD and only 250GB SDD.
+  3. Aftermarket cooler added.

 ---